COVID Translation: Interview to Health Translator Paula Tiezzi

 You’re totally right.
 And how does all this apply to the current coronavirus pandemic?

 During a virus outbreak, when governments activate policies and protocols, many things happen.
-That’s what’s happening now with the coronavirus pandemic.
+That’s what’s happening now with the COVID-19 pandemic.
 To begin with, several bodies get tasked with analysing, researching, and sharing all of the relevant data with the public.
 Moreover, medical experts and researchers across the globe work together to contain the outbreak and cure the disease.
 If a cure is not attainable in the near future, they work to prevent the spread from happening too fast, so health systems can cope.

 Even if local community service agencies and health institutions have considerable capacity to provide translators, these resources are likely to be exceeded in an outbreak. (…) There are number of service providers that provide immediate telephone access to interpreters with language deliveries for up to 140 languages; these services can assist in supporting the immediate challenges of timely access to interpretation in emergencies.

 Public health emergency preparedness, planning, and response activities always rely on translators and interpreters.
 Linguists literally help save lives during a pandemic emergency.
 For instance, they act as liaisons between patients and the medical staff who have to treat them.
 The staff can only take the appropriate measures if they know what’s going on with the patient.
-Language barriers can prevent the successful communication between the public and the different health system actors, and we don’t want that!
+Language barriers can prevent successful communication between the public and the different health system actors, and we don’t want that!

 Another example: when the World Health Organization publishes emergency risk communication (ERC) guidelines, translators are behind their accessibility.
 They facilitate intra-agency, inter-agency, and cross-jurisdictional information sharing.
 You can ask our colleague Julieta Pussetto (Social Sciences translator) more about this.